GonzOne/starterapp/README.md

 (2) Install the starter app

-    Download the ZIP, rename the folder (your-project-name) and put it somewhere relevant on your machine.
+    Download the starter app ZIP, rename the folder (your-project-name) and put it somewhere relevant on your machine.

-(3) Install dependencies
+(3) Install the dependencies

     Next, you need to install the dependencies for the Stheory Starter App.